Bulgaria travel advice

 Schengen area

-Bulgaria will partially enter the Schengen area on March 31, 2024.
-Air and maritime border controls will no longer be in effect following that date.
+Bulgaria entered the Schengen area on March 31, 2024.
+Air and maritime border controls are no longer in effect.
 Land border controls will remain in effect until further notice.
-Until March 31, 2024, all border controls remain in place for Canadian travellers.

 Passport